jacobastern/graph-construction-semi-supervised/README.md

 What is the solution?
 How can we better measure "manifold distance" instead of Euclidean distance?

 One way is to impose a *graph structure* on the data.
-We construct a graph by using Euclidean distance (generally) to map a point to a few of its nearest neighbors, and then use graph-based machine learning algorithms.
+We construct a graph by using Euclidean distance (generally) to connect each point to a few of its nearest neighbors, and then use graph-based machine learning algorithms.

+This is especially helpful when there are few labeled points (say, 10) and many unlabeled points (say, 1000).
+Constructing a graph based on all of the data points (labeled and unlabeled) gives us much more information about the position of the labeled points on the data manifold.
+The premise of semi-supervised learning is that we can use unlabeled points to learn more about the total data manifold and tune machine learning algorithms with fewer labeled data points.
+Thus, one approach to semi-supervised learning is to impose graph structure that describes the distance of points from each other in terms of the graph manifold.

 This repository explores the question: What is best graph construction method for machine learning?